Jot-codes/dots-hyphens-hashes/index.md

 layout: default
 ---
 ```
-4. Place your content.
+4. Place your content and save the file.
 For example:

 ```
 # Welcome to My Place!